For all the reasons you might have a claim denied or delayed, an illegible signature is one you surely can avoid.

 A signature log can help speed your claims through payment, and it serves as a risk management tool, too.
 A signature log is simply a listing with an example signature of each physician and midlevel professional in your practice.

 The log serves as a reference for payers, other staff, auditors, and potentially a court.
-A good log contains the provider’s name typed or printed clearly, a notation of the person’s credentials (MD, DO, PA), a sample of his or her legal signature with credentials, and samples of the person’s signature variations that might appear on a medical record (such as initials).
+A good log contains the clinician’s name typed or printed clearly, a notation of the person’s credentials (MD, DO, PA), a sample of his or her legal signature with credentials, and samples of the person’s signature variations that might appear on a medical record (such as initials).
 You can compile all this into a chart or keep individual logs.

 The Medicare Comprehensive Error Rate Testing (CERT) program has identified illegible signatures as a common error on Medicare claims.
 While a printed signature below the illegible one on the original record may be acceptable, the CERT (or other) auditor may ask you to submit a signature log or attestation statement to identify the illegible signature.
 The latter is a statement signed and dated statement from the owner of the illegible signature that signature indeed is his or hers.
 The statement needs to include enough information to identify the beneficiary.